coveo/source.coveo.com/_posts/2021-10-05-query-suggest-and-multi-threading.md

 dbResultFuture.map(result => println(s"The database returned $result"))
 ```

-Alternatively, if you have a large collection of data that needs to be processed as fast as possible making use of many CPU cores you can use the parallel collection tools to very easily implement a map-reduce style parallelism (that is, splitting the work into chunks, processing each chunk in parallel, then combining the processed chunks).
+Alternatively, if you have a large collection of data that needs to be processed as fast as possible making use of many CPU cores you can use the parallel collection tools to easily implement a map-reduce style parallelism (that is, splitting the work into chunks, processing each chunk in parallel, then combining the processed chunks).
 We use this feature to process and rank collections of suggestions.
 This feature is even easier to use: simply invoking the par() method on a standard collection will return a parallelized view of that collection, where any map, filter, or fold will be accomplished by partitioning the collection into chunks and assigning the work to a collection of threads.

 ```scala
 // Listing2.scala